 Emergency and/or necessary absences will result in the student making up missed in-class work to be determined by the professor.
 Therefore, even though there are classes missed for good reason, the student must demonstrate an understanding of, or produce paperwork that fulfills the missed in-class or out of class assignment(s).
 The participation grade may or may not be able to be fulfilled.
 This will require discussion with your professor.

-Unexcused Absences and tardiness could reduce or erase your entire participation grade.
+Unexcused Absences and tardiness also reduces your participation grade.

 Disruptive Behavior